volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 Enable service policy so east-west traffic goes via proxy.

 `service_policies` - (Optional) A list of references to service_policy objects..
 See [ref](#ref) below for details.

+### Active Enhanced Firewall Policies

+Enhanced Firewall Policies active for this site..

+`enhanced_firewall_policies` - (Required) Ordered List of Enhaned Firewall Policy active for this network firewall.
+See [ref](#ref) below for details.

 ### Active Forward Proxy Policies